CareAdvantage Cal MediConnect Plan (Medicare-Medicaid Plan) 2022

 There may be times when CareAdvantage does not cover a drug that your doctor prescribed.
 However, you may still be able to get that drug by asking CareAdvantage to cover it.
 Below are some of the reasons a drug may not be covered, and instructions on how to request coverage under these circumstances.

-If you are new to CareAdvantage, the drug you have been taking may not be in our formulary (list of covered drugs).
+If you are new to CareAdvantage, the drug you have been taking may not be in our formulary.
 You may be able to get one temporary refill of that drug during the first three months of your enrollment in CareAdvantage.
-The refill can be for a supply of up to 31 days.
+The refill can be for a supply of up to 30 days.
 CareAdvantage will not pay for a second refill.

 CareAdvantage has rules about who is eligible to get which drugs.
 For example: